News … In and Around CdM …

 Flower Power – Floral Magic in CdM’s Flower Streets!

-Aptly named the “Flower Power” project, this initiative invites residents to plant their street’s namesake flowers, turning the community into a captivating tapestry of colors and scents.
+Aptly named the “Flower Power” project, this project encouraged residents to plant their street’s namesake flowers, turning the community into a captivating tapestry of colors and scents.

-The City held a community walk and a workshop to review the project and obtain the public’s comments and feedback.
-The City has also posted its online survey which also allows you to comment on this proposed project.
-CdMRA encourages its members to take the survey.
-It’s quick and easy.
+The City held several community walks and public outreach workshops to review the project and obtain the public’s comments and feedback.
+The City also conducted an online survey which allowed residents to comment on this proposed project.

 CdMRA’s Historical Resources Committee Update